khansuhad/tech-info-client-side/README.md

 here is my live link : [Live Project](https://tech-info-c6535.web.app/)

-Five feature of my project
+Feature of my project :

 - 1. This is a technology information related project , here you see some of brand  , if you click that redirect you in that brand page .There you see some slider image of brand also some product of this brand .